 The Android app was first released on September 23, 2008.
 According to the Business of Apps report, 3.3 million Android apps are available on the Google Play Store as of the second quarter of 2024, with users downloading approximately 255 billion mobile applications annually.

 iOS app is similar to mobile software, but unlike the Android app, iOS is specifically designed to run on Apple devices like iPhones and iPads powered by Apple’s mobile operating system called iOS.
-Android offers more flexibility in app development and reaches a broader global market, covering approximately 70.93% of mobile device users globally, while iOS holds the remaining 29.07%.
+Android offers more flexibility in how apps are designed and used compared to other platforms.

 What Is the Architecture of an Android App?